AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/ams-aem.md

 Remove any file named `ams_default.vars` and remember to remove `Include` statements in the virtual host files referring to them.

-If `conf.d/variables` now contains a single file, it should be renamed to `custom.vars` and don't forget to adapt the `Include` statements referring to that file in the virtual host files as well.
+If `conf.d/variables` now contains a single file, it should be renamed to `custom.vars` and do not forget to adapt the `Include` statements referring to that file in the virtual host files as well.

 If the folder however contains multiple, virtual host-specific files, their contents should be